 - I am not the same man as before my accident.
 However I have learnt to work from what I have and not from what I have lost.
 It is a new season in my life

-- I cannot drive twenty years out from my accident …. but I have learnt to drive on the Internet …. to go around the world in few minutes and see hundreds of people at the same time
+- I cannot drive twenty two years (from 2018) years out from my accident …. but I have learnt to drive on the Internet …. to go around the world in few minutes and see hundreds of people at the same time

 See the post: A life changing situation for my fuller story.